 If you sit at home and have nothing to do, here’s a small tip for getting out: start with a historic trip over Greenpoint, New York, from Kent and Noble Streets to Clifford Place and Manhattan Avenue.
 Visit St Anthony of Padua Church, see the Astral Apartments on Franklin Street.
 McCarren Park welcomes you to a pleasant stroll around its green spaces, and maybe you’ll be able to stumble upon a shooting of one of modern TV hits.
 We make no promises though.

 Little Poland of New York City used to be a working-class district until the 21st century.
 Today, it’s a place extensively attractive for families with children, who can afford quite costly apartments for rent in Greenpoint.
-The varied architecture allows you to choose among the available houses for rent in Greenpoint.
+The varied architecture allows you to choose among the available apartments for rent in Greenpoint.
 Waterfront access is best for people who like scenic views of Manhattan.
 An area around one of the great schools is an attractive offer for families, especially given Greenpoint’s mixed zoning and careful fitting of green spaces.
 Low street traffic is a good thing if you need to get to work early in the morning, so try to settle near Nassau Avenue or Greenpoint Avenue Stations.